How to Play Dreidel: The Traditional Game, Plus a New Spin

 What You’ll Need

-- “Gambling pieces” (plastic chips, pennies, small candies, buttons, peanuts in the shell, etc. may be used) for each player
+- Playing pieces (plastic chips, pennies, small candies, buttons, peanuts in the shell, etc. may be used) for each person

 How to Play

-Distribute an equal number of gambling pieces to each player.
-Begin play by having each of the players ante up one or two pieces into a common pot.
+Distribute an equal number of playing pieces to each person.
+Begin by having each of the players put one or two pieces into a common pot.
 Take turns spinning the dreidel and taking the actions determined by the letter you spin:

 Nun: The player takes nothing.